oisdk/site/drafts/binomial-urn.markdown

 # The Data Structure

-The urn structure itself is as follows:
+The urn structure itself is a pretty standard binomial heap:

 ```haskell
 data Tree a